January 31-February 1, 2015

 Sure, you watch anime, but do you know how it's made?
 Evan Minto of AniGamers.com and Otaku USA Magazine presents this in-depth look at the anime production process, showing how a project goes from an idea to a finished product.
 Topics include storyboarding, background art, voice acting, and of course, the actual process of animating the show, with an eye to how all these parts work together.

 A WILD PHOTOGRAPHER APPEARS!
 Do you strike a pose?
 Stop, drop and roll?
 Or freeze up like a deer in the headlights?!
 Never fear!
 HTBYCWRT is here!
-Come learn to feel more comfortable on camera through this casual discussion of body knowledge and facial expressions, prop wielding, character acting and more. (for Voice Acting tips, be sure to also check out How Does I Voice Act with Marianne Miller!)
+Learn to feel more comfortable on camera through this casual discussion of body knowledge and facial expressions, prop wielding, character acting and more.
+(For Voice Acting tips, be sure to also check out How Does I Voice Act with Marianne Miller!)

 Everyone loves Japanese Curry - and you don't need to make it with store-bought cubes!
 Find out about the history of the dish, how you can make it at home - and how to create your own, personal version!